 American Dental Association

-- the ADA recommends dentists nationwide postpone elective procedures for the next three weeks.
+- the ADA recommends dentists nationwide postpone elective procedures and to follow all state laws and regulations.
 Concentrating on emergency dental care will allow us to care for our emergency patients and alleviate the burden that dental emergencies would place on hospital emergency departments.

 The ADA is putting up new information and resources daily, if not hourly, please check back for more information.
 The most recent webinars are being posted to be available on-demand in the “Digital Events and Webinars” area.
 To view go to https://www.ada.org/en/member-center/coronavirus-resource-toolkit-for-ada-members and scroll to the bottom of the page to view.